Rebecca Evans (politician): Member of the Senedd

 Evans was elected in 2011 as one of four regional MSs representing Mid and West Wales in the Senedd for Labour.
 At the 2016 election, she was elected as the Labour Co-operative member for the Gower constituency and was re-elected in 2021.

-Between her election in 2011 and her promotion to ministerial office, Evans served on the National Assembly for Wales’ Environment and Sustainable Development Committee and its Common Agricultural Policy Task and Finish Group, the Heath and Social Care Committee, and the Children, Young People and Education Committee.
+Between her election in 2011 and her promotion to ministerial office, Evans served on the National Assembly for Wales' Environment and Sustainable Development Committee and its Common Agricultural Policy Task and Finish Group, the Heath and Social Care Committee, and the Children, Young People and Education Committee.
 She has also served as chair of the Cross-party group on Nursing and midwifery, the cross-party group on mental health and was the co-chair of the cross-party group on disability.

-Ministerial career

 On 8 July 2014, Evans joined the Welsh Government as the Deputy Minister for Agriculture and Fisheries, in a minor reshuffle following the sacking of Alun Davies.
 The office was renamed to Deputy Minister for Farming and Food in September 2014.

 Following the 2016 Assembly election, she was appointed to the new role of Minister for Social Care and Public Health.
 She moved to another new role as Minister for Housing and Regeneration in a reshuffle on 3 November 2017.

 In December 2018, Evans joined Mark Drakeford's first Cabinet as the Minister for Finance and Trefnydd (Leader) of the Senedd.

 Evans introduced and was the government minister responsible for the Welsh Tax Acts etc. (Power to Modify) Act 2022 which allowed the Welsh government to amend tax law using statutory instruments.

+Evans stood down at the 2026 Senedd election.